OpenWIS/openwis-documentation/_rules2/2016-03-09-OpenWIS-Financial-Management.md

 This document pulls together the financial operating aspects of the OpenWIS association.
 This is intended as a supplement to the Articles of Association and Internal Rules.
 In the event of any discrepancy between the intentions noted in this document, meaning and governance shall be sought from the Articles of Association then the Internal Rules over this document.

 ### Approvals for Contracts/Agreements
 This covers all costs to be incurred by OpenWIS whether directly as the contracting party or indirectly through the Members, Strategic Partners, and Associate Partners supporting the Association.
-Expenditure must be approved prior to incurring.
+Expenditure must be approved prior to incurring where required and due diligence should be taken when entering into contracts or incurring expenses on behalf of the association, to ensure the association is getting value for money.

 ### Invoice Administration
 Invoices should be passed to the Treasurer who will ensure that sufficient approval is currently in place for the expenditure before approving the invoice for payment and proceeding with payment.
 Invoices shall be retained with approvals and evidence of payment (where appropriate) for accounting record purposes.